 Biological parenthood is possible.
 The intended parent(s) will want to undergo fertility testing and a semen analysis.
-Whomever provides the sperm for IVF will be the biological parent.
+Whoever provides the sperm for IVF will be the biological parent.

 - A single intended parent and couples will need an egg donor and a gestational carrier.

-- Couples can use IVF using donor eggs and donor sperm, and a surrogate.
+- Couples can use IVF using donor eggs, donor sperm, and a surrogate.
 Neither partner will be a biologically related parent.

 - Men who are HIV positive can become biological parents because HIV doesn’t infect sperm, though it does infect semen.
 Special sperm washing techniques are used to separate HIV-free sperm from infected seminal fluids.

 Note: Same-sex marriage is legal across the U.S. and in Ohio.
 However, issues of parenthood have not been addressed since 2002.
 Consult an Ohio attorney who specializes in assisted reproductive technologies.